-Draft regulations were prepared by staff, approved by the Board, and submitted to DCA for review in April 2018.
+Staff prepared draft regulations, which were approved by the Board and submitted to DCA for review in April 2018.
 The first draft of regulations set forth in detail the requirements for the PHWP without requiring interested parties to refer to sections of the Board's Uniform Standards under Title 16 CCR sections 1361.5 through 1361.54.
-However, since the PHWP regulations were submitted to DCA, the SACC met and approved some changes to the Uniform Standards.
-The SACC has not yet officially incorporated and disseminated the revised Uniform Standards, but this development, along with other factors, caused staff to reconsider the format of the draft PHWP regulations.
-When the SACC formally changes the Uniform Standards, the Board will be required to go through the rulemaking process to amend its own Uniform Standards set forth its regulations.
-If the requirements were repeated in both the Board's Uniform Standards and the PHWP regulations, then two rulemakings would be necessary every time the SACC changed the Uniform Standards, thereby causing inefficiency.
-Additionally, in light of the arduous rulemaking review process, staff is hopeful that referring to the Board's Uniform Standard regulations already approved by OAL will facilitate the review at every level.
-Therefore, this new draft does not separately lay out the requirements already covered by the Board's previously-approved regulations, but instead, directs the reader to the relevant regulatory sections for the requirements.
+However, after the PHWP regulations were submitted to DCA, the SACC met and approved some changes to the Uniform Standards.
+In light of these changes and the possibility of further amendments, staff redrafted the proposed PHWP regulations to be more efficient and flexible to future modifications to the Uniform Standards.
+The modified proposal also formally repealed the inoperable sections relating to the Board's defunct diversion program.
+The Board approved the new rulemaking language on November 8, 2019.